freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/1-textures.md

 ![Wood Mask](illustrator-wood-mask.png)

 Now, we'll need the inverse shape of what you've just drawn.
-So, create an new layer, call it *masks*, and draw two rectangles: One that covers the playfield, and another that covers the plywood (turn *Smart Guides* back on for this).
+So, create an new layer, call it *masks*, and draw two rectangles: One that covers the playfield, and another that covers the plywood (turn *Smart Guides* back on for this, and make sure to snap to the edges of the artboard).
 Color them differently and name them *full* and *plywood*.
 Duplicate *full* by hitting `Ctrl+C` and `Ctrl+F`.
 Hide the copy, and lock the *masks* layer so only the *wood mask* layer is unlocked.

 Hit `Ctrl+A` to select all the wood mask shapes, and duplicate them with `Ctrl+C`, `Ctrl+F`.
 Unlock the *masks* layer, shift+select the *full* rectangle, open the *Path Finder* tool and hit the *Minus Front* button.
 Select the *masks* layer, right-click on the selected shape, and click *Arrange -> Send to Current Layer*.
 Rename the new object `<Compound Path>` to *wood*.
 Hide the *reference* and *wood mask* layer.